High risk medicines: anticoagulants

 People taking anticoagulants should have accessible information to use them safely and effectively.
 The NICE guideline on venous thromboembolic diseases says that people should know:

-- the effects of other medications, foods and alcohol on oral anticoagulation treatment
+• the effects of other medicines, foods and alcohol on oral anticoagulation treatment

-This information should be included in a care plan to support the use of anticoagulants.
+Include this information in a care plan to support the use of anticoagulants.
+Add guidance about what to do if a person misses a dose.

 Injectable heparins